ningyixu/OpenAC/README.md

 ## Why OpenAC

-Computing industry is witnessing a boom of customized AI accelerators (FPGAs, ASICs and ASSPs), which .
-At the same time, are evolving very fast.
-A set of recommended (standard) APIs with which devices can be easily integrated to host system
+Computing industry is witnessing a boom of customized AI accelerators (FPGAs, ASICs and ASSPs), which aims to provide 10x - 1000x efficiency compared to general purpose computing devices.
+At the same time, AI algoirthms and frameworks are evolving very fast.
+A set of stable APIs that abstracts the AI computing could dramatically benefit the industry (as well as academia) in the following aspects:
- - Enable computing on heterogeneous devices
- - Efficiently used and integrated in cloud
- - Easily integrated to client devices
+ - A compatible new accelerator can be easily integrated to an existing system (a cloud service or a mobile app)
-How to adapt to DL frameworks (Caffe, Tensorflow, Theano, Tensorflow, CNTK, Keras, Torch …) How to support both inference and training
+ - A compatible device can be easily integrated to supported DL frameworks (Caffe, CNTK, Keras, MxNet, Tensorflow, Theano, Torch …)
-A good standard will boost the customized computing (FPGA, ASICs and ASSPs) eco-system
+ - A well-defined project can potentially boost the customized computing (FPGA, ASICs and ASSPs) eco-system